ssimsangmin49-creator/ecofriendly-polymer-compounds-incineration/_posts/2026-01-13-analysis-report-01.md

 ## 1. Introduction

-This post analyzes the efficiency of heat recovery during polymer compound incineration processes.
+This article explains how the heat generated during incineration inside the incinerator is transferred to the air curtain, thereby simultaneously carrying out the incineration and combustion processes.

 ## 2. Key Factors